Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

-We note that in the scalar case ($m=1$), we can take $g_2(X) = \beta^2 X$, $g_1=g_0 = 0$ to recover the one-dimensional linear setting $\sigma(b) = \beta b$.
-The computation in this case specializes to \cite[(1.34)]{DG22}, up to the change of notation and parameterization. \begin{rem} In the scalar case ($m = 1$), we can relax the condition $g_2(b^2)+g_1(b)+g_0 \geq 0$ by taking absolute values, so that $\sigma(b) = |g_2(b^2)+g_1(b)+g_0|^{1/2}$.
-Formally, the above calculations go through for $H = \sigma^2$ because the diffusivity $H/2$ vanishes precisely where $\partial_b^2$ hits the ``kink'' in the absolute value.
-Two interesting cases correspond to previous work, although $\sigma$ is non-Lipschitz in both, so the results of the present paper do not apply. \begin{enumerate} \item (Square root noise) The square-root nonlinearity $\sigma(b)=|b|^{1/2}$ corresponds to $g_2 = g_0 = 0$, $g_1(b) = b$.
-Formally, our root decoupling function is then $J_\sigma(q,b)=|b|^{1/2}$ (independent of $q$), and the FBSDE yields a Feller diffusion: $\dif \Gamma_{a,Q}(q) = \sqrt{\Gamma_{a,Q}(q)}\dif B(q)$.
-Although the present paper does not apply in this non-Lipschitz case, analogous results were proved in the context of super-Brownian motion in \cite{Kle97}.
-This work obtained the Feller diffusion directly, without knowledge of the FBSDE, using the duality between super-Brownian motion and a reaction-diffusion equation to compute asymptotics of the Laplace transform.
+The scalar setting allows us to relax the condition $g_2(b^2)+g_1(b)+g_0 \geq 0$ by taking absolute values, so that $\sigma(b) = |g_2(b^2)+g_1(b)+g_0|^{1/2}$.
+The above calculation remains formally valid for $H = \sigma^2$ because the diffusivity $H/2$ vanishes precisely where $\partial_b^2$ hits the ``kink'' in the absolute value.
+Two interesting cases correspond to previous work, though $\sigma$ is non-Lipschitz in both, so the results of the present paper do not apply.